Jufebrown/phaser-webpack-babel-eslint-setup/README.md

 `eslint --init`

 I choose to use a popular style guide (airbnb) and say yes when it asks if I want to install dependencies now.
+It will install eslint-config-airbnb-base and eslint-plugin-import.

 Update .eslintrc.json with "env" and "globals" fields.